oracle/bots-node-sdk/examples/custom-components/starter/custom/README.md

-# Starter Custom Component Package
+# Starter Component Package

 This example source is in format of a Component Package.
-Component Packages are the recommended way to organize Bots Custom Components code and allow the custom component code to be more portable to different runtime environments.
+Component Packages are the recommended way to organize Bots Custom Components and Event Handler code and allow the code to be more portable to different runtime environments.

-A Component Package contains the component code of one or more custom components.
+A Component Package contains the component code of one or more custom components and/or event handlers.
 The package as a unit can be loaded within an application, constituting a complete service runtime.
 The same component package can thus be used for running in different environments.

 A Component Package consists of the following: